TamsinHuggins/time-tracker-react/README.md

 ### Technologies and Skills Used to Build Time Tracker

 Time Tracker was coded in React.js, which is a front end framework that couples JavaScript (JS) and HTML tightly, such that you can write HTML within JS scripts.
 I chose React because it allows you to create custom reusable components that can each be tailored using a React-specific thing called props.
-When I initially viewed the design for Time Tracker, I noticed immediately that there are 6 'time cards', which differ in their highlight colour, background images, and data displayed, but are identical in their size and layout.
+When first viewing the design for Time Tracker, I noticed 6 'time cards', which differ in their highlight colour, background images, and data displayed, but are identical in their size, shape, structure, and other aspects of their styling.
+I therefore itentified these as a good candidate for encoding as a single react component, repeated 6 times , with the highlight color, background image and data passed in through props.
 Vanilla CSS.
 Media Queries